-- 2012 When mining polluters sued to block enforcement of the wild rice sulfate standard, WaterLegacy intervened and won in district court and the appeals court. - 2018 WaterLegacy won a huge victory when the Administrative Law Judge disapproved MPCA's repeal plan and upheld the wild rice sulfate standard. - 2018 WaterLegacy and our allies won another important victory when Gov. Mark Dayton vetoed bills to repeal the wild rice sulfate standard. - 2021 In a case filed by WaterLegacy and the Fond du Lac Band, Minnesota's appeals court ruled the sulfate standard must be enforced under the Clean Water Act. - 2022 The U.S. EPA agreed with WaterLegacy that the Minnesota's water program under the Clean Water Act must apply the sulfate standard, despite Minnesota session laws.
+- 2012 When mining polluters sued to block enforcement of the wild rice sulfate standard, WaterLegacy intervened and won in court. - 2018 WaterLegacy won a huge victory when the Administrative Law Judge disapproved MPCA's repeal plan and upheld the wild rice sulfate standard. - 2018 WaterLegacy and our allies won another important victory when Gov. Mark Dayton vetoed bills to repeal the wild rice sulfate standard. - 2021 In a case filed by WaterLegacy and the Fond du Lac Band, Minnesota's appeals court ruled the sulfate standard must be enforced under the Clean Water Act. - 2022 The U.S. EPA agreed that the Minnesota's Clean Water Act water program must apply the sulfate standard, not Minnesota session laws. - 2025 The appeals court upheld a decision by MPCA to deny a mining company a weaker "site-specific" standard.